 There are all sorts of reasons why you may consider moving abroad.
-Maybe you’ve just gone through a divorce, and you want to put a lot of distance between yourself and your old life (and you’ve covered your bases, so you know what you’re legally obligated and allowed to do).
 Maybe you want to explore job opportunities in a foreign country or your job is flexible enough to let you move and start working remotely.
 It’s also possible that you’re simply going through a transition in your life and you want a change of scenery and a brand new lifestyle.

 Whatever your reason, and whether you’re relocating temporarily or permanently, there are plenty of tech resources to make your move go smoothly.